Aadu (film): Plot

-Shaji is sent a ransom video by Dude and is able to work out their location.
+Shaji is sent a video of the hostages by Dude, which inadvertently reveals their location.
 The group attempts to rescue Abu and Pinky but is unable to do so due to the firepower that Dude unleashes.
 Shaji then reluctantly decides to seek help from his estranged elder brother, Thomas, who arms the group with ancient rifles.
 These rifles turn out to be duds but the group is still able to defeat Dude and rescue Abu and Pinky.
 During this clash, Shameer and his men arrive and apprehend Dude, the trunk, and also find Sasi hidden nearby.
-However, on opening the trunk they discover cow dung instead of the herb.
+However, on opening the trunk they discover cow dung instead of the prized herb.

-It is then revealed that Soman had switched the trunk with a decoy one filled with dung early on.
-While escaping with it, he falls into a pit and the contents of the trunk are dispersed.
-The herb is then eaten by Pinky who is nearby.
-The power of the herb brought Pinky luck, which was why the lamb wasn't harmed.
+It is then revealed that Soman had switched the trunk with a dung-filled decoy early on.
+While escaping with it, he fell into a pit and the contents of the trunk were dispersed, which was then unfortunately devoured by Pinky who was nearby.
+The herb brought Pinky luck, which was why the lamb wasn't harmed.

 Shaji finally manages to sell Pinky to a butcher.
 On the sight of his friends' evoked grievances, he feels a stroke of sympathy and calls Pinky back.
 But the butcher's daughter, also named Pinky, responds to the call, and a budding romance is implied between her and Shaji Pappan.